 He swore silently at the thought of the waterbender standing on the shore, quietly observing and doing nothing.
 He knew if he failed, she would succeed.
 She always did.
 But it didn't assuage his anger knowing that she was making him do this alone.

 Falling back into the water, he waited for the last tree to pass before swimming back to shore.
 He threw the child down on the beach first before dragging himself onto the damp sand.
-He opened his eyes to see the terrified boy gazing back at him.
-And that was when he noticed the colour of boy's eyes.
-They were golden eyes; they were his eyes.
+He opened his eyes to see the terrified boy gazing back at him, and that was when he noticed the colour of the boy's eyes.
+They were golden eyes.

 New hopes.
-Zuko almost laughed at the thought.
-Exactly how long had he been asleep?
+He almost laughed at the thought.

-Zuko instinctively reached for a knife inside his sleeve but stopped.
-Ouji was sitting on the stone bench near the door, studying him carefully.
+Zuko instinctively reached for a knife inside his sleeve and turned only to see Ouji seated on the chair.
 The young man was dressed as a guard but his hood was down, revealing long brown dreadlocks and brilliant blue eyes.
-There was a tired sort of calmness in his features, tempered with wariness and relief—relief that Zuko was awake but wariness if he was truly sane or not.
+There was a tired sort of calmness in his features, tempered with wariness and relief.

-Zuko relaxed, removing his fingers from the blade, and sunk back into the mattress.
+Zuko relaxed then, removing his fingers from the blade, and sunk back into the mattress.
 "Nightmare," he said hoarsely, his voice rusty with lack of use.

 He glanced down at the cabinet, noting the silver gleam of his mask.
 He wondered exactly how Ouji had brought him here and how long he had been out.
 By the feel of the sun starting to creep down his back, he assumed hours.